BDunnCode/cloud-project-one/README.md

 Congratulations, you’ve built your VPC.
 Now we’ll segment the network using subnets.

-Create Subnets
+### Create Subnets

-	Subnet 1:
+1) Subnet 1:

 Subnet Name: public-subnet-01 (or whatever matches your naming scheme) Availability Zone: select any from the list
 CIDR Block: 10.0.1.0/24
 Left-click “Create Subnet”

-		Subnet 2:
+2) Subnet 2:

 Subnet Name: private-subnet-01 (or whatever matches your naming scheme) Availability Zone: select any from the list
 CIDR Block: 10.0.2.0/24
 Left-click “Create Subnet”

-With the subnets created, you’re not ready to add route tables.
+With the subnets created, you’re now ready to add route tables.

 3) Create an Internet Gateway

 Navigate to Internet Gateways
 Select “Create Internet Gateway”
 Name the gateway based on your naming scheme
 Attach the gateway to your VPC

 4) Create Route Tables

 Creating the Table:
 Select “Route tables” in the navigation bar
 Press “Create Route Table”
 Name it “my-route-table-01” (or whatever matches your naming scheme) Press “Create”

 Add a route for your public subnet:
 In the Route Tables tab, select the route table you just created.
 Select “Routes” -> “Edit routes” -> “Add route”
 Add 0.0.0.0 to add your internet gateway

 Attach routing table to your public subnet:
 Select the route table -> Subnet Associations -> Edit subnet associations.
 Check the Public-Subnet and save.

-Interacting with your VPC using the Linux CLI
+### Interacting with your VPC using the Linux CLI

 Once you have installed the Windows Subsystem for Linux, you should have a command line interface tool that will appear to you as “Ubuntu”